izmalk/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/use-gpu.md

           nvidia.com/gpu: 1
 ```

-### Submitting a Spark job with GPU acceleration
+## Submit a Spark job with GPU acceleration

-With the usage of the `spark-client` snap, we can submit the desired Spark job adding some configuration options for enabling GPU acceleration:
+With the usage of the `spark-client` snap, we can submit the desired Spark job
+adding some configuration options for enabling GPU acceleration:

 ```shell
 spark-client.spark-submit \